 It was indicated that the value of cyclic yield strain is directly proportional to ductile behavior of soil.
-That is, higher the cyclic yield strain, higher is the ductile nature of the soil.
-It may be concluded, therefore, that the cyclic yield strain may be a relevant parameter to correlate the age of deposits in terms of ductility or brittleness.
-It may also be noted that along with utilizing common correlation of cyclic strength versus shear wave velocity, the multiple curves are separately established to take into account the age of deposits.
+That is, the more the cyclic yield strain, the higher the ductile nature of the soil.
+It may be concluded, therefore, that the cyclic yield strain may be a relevant parameter to take into account the age of deposits in terms of ductility or brittleness.
+It may also be noted that along with utilizing common correlation of cyclic strength versus shear wave velocity, the multiple curves are separately established to take account of the age of deposits.